archersmind/FreeRTOS-raspi3/README.md

 00000000000001F6
 ```

-This port based on Xilinx Cortex-A53 port.
+This port is based on the Xilinx Cortex-A53 port.